Blickfeld/blickfeld-scanner-lib/doc/getting_started.rst

         }

 To get values of the repeated nested protobuf objects, a loop can be used.
-For example to get values of the single returns, it is necessary to loop through the scanlines, points and returns in a frame.
+For example, to get values of the single returns it is necessary to loop through the scanlines, points and returns in a frame.

 .. tabs::